Skip to content

 3. Excellent at refactor + apply patterns

 Tell Aider “rename getUser to loadUser across the codebase, update tests, run npm test and iterate until passing.”
 It does it.
-Not because the agent loop is clever (it isn’t — Aider has no agent mode in the modern sense) but because the model is good at structured patches and Aider gives the model what it needs: file contents, clear instructions, immediate feedback from test runs.
+Not because the agent loop is clever (it is not — Aider has no agent mode in the modern sense) but because the model is good at structured patches and Aider gives the model what it needs: file contents, clear instructions, immediate feedback from test runs.

 For multi-file refactors where you can write the spec precisely, Aider matches Claude Code’s output quality at meaningfully lower cost.